misterfancysocks/img-model-training-experiment/_specs/review-images/review-images-spec.md

   uuid TEXT NOT NULL, -- {uuid}
-  sanitizedFileName TEXT NOT NULL, -- sanitized version of original fileName bucket TEXT NOT NULL, -- bucket the file is stored in uncroppedGcsObjectUrl TEXT NOT NULL, -- fully qualified url to the original image with the appropriate prefix ex. 'https://storage.googleapis.com/{bucket}/o_{uuid}_{sanitizedFileName}' croppedGcsObjectUrl TEXT, -- url to the cropped image with the appropriate prefix ex. 'https://storage.googleapis.com/{bucket}/c_{uuid}_{sanitizedFileName}' isDeleted INTEGER DEFAULT 0, -- Flag to mark if the image is deleted; deleted = 1 created_at DATETIME DEFAULT (datetime('now')), updated_at DATETIME DEFAULT (datetime('now')),
+  sanitizedFileName TEXT NOT NULL, -- sanitized version of original fileName bucket TEXT NOT NULL, -- bucket the file is stored in originalGcsObjectUrl TEXT NOT NULL, -- fully qualified url to the original image with the appropriate prefix ex. 'https://storage.googleapis.com/{bucket}/o_{uuid}_{sanitizedFileName}' modifiedGcsObjectUrl TEXT, -- url to the cropped image with the appropriate prefix ex. 'https://storage.googleapis.com/{bucket}/m_{uuid}_{sanitizedFileName}' isDeleted INTEGER DEFAULT 0, -- Flag to mark if the image is deleted; deleted = 1 created_at DATETIME DEFAULT (datetime('now')), updated_at DATETIME DEFAULT (datetime('now')),